lmoneta/tmva-tutorial/README.md

 * If you think think the Jupyter notebook is stuck, open a terminal on swan and execute `top`: if the cpu is not being used (0%) by any of your processes, you may have to restart the Jupyter kernel.

-* There is a known issue when executing `import ROOT` in a Python notebook, which may get stuck.
-However this problem should not be present anymore with the latest development version of SWAN.
+* For using the new Deep Learning features of TMVA (e.g. CNN) one needs now to use the *Development Bleeding Edge* Version of SWAN which is built using the current ROOT master version.
+  There is a known issue with that version now, and you might need to add this line at the beginning of the notebook:  **gSystem->Load("libblas.so")**

 **IMPORTANT:**
 * Please only have one notebook at the time on swan (you have to select the "running" tab and shutdown the notebook when done)